Franklin Session: Professional career

 Session was initially selected in the 6th round of the 2011 NBA Development League draft by the Los Angeles D-Fenders, but was waived by the team due to injury after appearing in only two games.
 He then chose not to continue to pursue a professional basketball career and eventually became the manager of a Verizon Wireless store.
 Session began playing in adult leagues around Los Angeles before eventually competing in the Drew League, a pro-am summer exhibition league that many NBA players compete in, using his nickname "Frank Nitty".
 Session was named the MVP of the Drew League in both 2016 and 2017 while his team, Birdie's Revenge, won the Drew League championship on the later year.
 In 2018, Session gained significant attention for scoring 44 points on Chicago Bulls player Denzel Valentine and won his third straight MVP.
 In the 2019 Drew League he played for the team Public Enemy and was the Drew League Defensive Player of the Year.

 South Bay Lakers

-After his successful performance in the Drew League, Session was signed by the South Bay Lakers of the NBA D League.
+After his successful performance in the Drew League, Session was signed by the South Bay Lakers of the NBA G League.
 Session played with the team throughout the preseason but was among the team's final cuts.